keboola/developers-docs/extend/registration/configuration-schema.md

 {% endhighlight %}

-This looks like an appropriate form.
+This looks like an appropriate form:

 {: .image-popup}
 ![Configuration form](/extend/registration/form.png)

-The form above can be created using this JSON Schema.
+The form above can be created using this JSON Schema:

 {% highlight json %}
 {